xmtp/xmtp-dot-org/docs/tutorials/portable-consent.md

 ### Get a conversation’s consent state

 When loading a list of conversations, take into account its current consent state.
 You can get the `consentState` directly from the conversation.

-For example, you might want to display only allowed conversations (conversations with allowed contacts) on a **Messages** tab and “unknown” conversations (conversations with unknown contacts) on a **Requests** tab.
-For blocked conversations (conversations with blocked contacts), you might want to not display them at all.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>